-It’s best to mist leaves only on rare occasions, and then gently wipe them with a towel to remove dust from the leaf surface, as part of your regular leaf cleaning practice.
+It’s best to mist leaves only on rare occasions and gently wipe them with a towel to remove dust from the leaf surface as part of your regular leaf-cleaning practice.

 Every other month during the spring and summer is a good time to fertilize your Alocasia Black Velvet.
 Due to its light nutritional needs, this plant should be fertilized with a weak solution of general houseplant fertilizer.
 As before, excessive amounts can be harmful.
 It’s also important to cease giving your Black Velvet and other houseplants extra fertilizer as autumn approaches, as they will soon enter a dormant period.
 Throughout the colder months, you won’t subject the plant to any additional stresses by continuing to apply fertilizer.

 This plant does not impose any onerous pruning needs on the gardener.
-In spite of this, you will need to remove any dead or wilting foliage from even the most robust mature plants in order to make room for new leaves.
-When this is done, the nutrients are more effectively sent to the new leaves of the plant.
+Despite this, you will need to remove any dead or wilting foliage from even the most robust mature plants to make room for new leaves.
+When this is done, the nutrients are more effectively sent to the plant’s new leaves.

 Alocasia Black Velvet Flower

-Alocasia Black Velvet flowers seldom, and even when they do, the flowers are not particularly showy.
+Alocasia Black Velvet flowers seldom, and even when they do, they are not particularly showy.
 If you do observe flowers forming, removing them will assist in redirecting the energy to the primary attraction, which is the foliage.

-It is recommended to repot the Black Velvet Alocasia approximately once every year, or every other year at the very least.
-This will not only make room for the roots to continue to expand, but the introduction of new soil will also help revitalize the plant.
-Because the roots need to be able to breathe, you’ll need soil that has good drainage and can accommodate a lot of air circulation.
+It is recommended to repot the Black Velvet Alocasia approximately once every year or every other year at the very least.
+This will make room for the roots to continue to expand, and the introduction of new soil will also help revitalize the plant.
+Because the roots need to be able to breathe, you’ll need soil with good drainage and can accommodate a lot of air circulation.

 In addition, you should only increase the size by a diameter of around one to two inches.
-A plant’s ability to thrive and expand its territory is negatively impacted when it is given an excessive amount of space all at once.
+A plant’s ability to thrive and expand its territory is negatively impacted when given an excessive amount of space.

 How to Propagate Alocasia Black Velvet?